balaakay/statcast_scraper_util/README.md

 probably bad.
 It works for me so please contribute or add issues if something doesn't work.

+NOTE: This has only been developed and tested on Linux (ubuntu).
+Please let me know if you get this working on MacOS or Windows(ew).

 # usage

 set_database_url(String) - used to connect to a specific postgreSQL DB instance.
-Example -

     set_database_url("jdbc:postgresql://localhost:3000/database");

 set_database_user(String) - user connecting to database.
-Ex. -

     set_database_user("user");

 set_database_password(String) - password associated with the user set in set_database_user(String)
-Ex. -

     set_database_password("password");

-AFTER all those functions have been called:
+AFTER all those functions have been called you can now call the main function of the package:

 run_statcast_import_processing(int) - main function for the utility.
 Pass in the year you want to create a table of.
-Ex. -

     run_statcast_import_processing(2024);

 Helper functions:

 delete_temp_files(boolean) - deletes all CSV's created by data import process if set to true.
 Defaults to false.
-Ex. -

     delete_temp_files(true);

 set_new_table_needed(boolean) - if set to true, deletes the old base_statcast table so a new one is created during the process on its next run.
-Ex. -

     set_new_table_needed(true);

 set_search_path(boolean) - Defaults to true.
 If true, will take the database user's search_path in postgres and change it to savant_data so the user doesn't have to enter "...from savant_data.base_statcast..." every query.
-Ex. -

     set_search_path(true);

 rename_base_statcast(String) - MUST BE CALLED AFTER
 'run_statcast_import_processing()'. can rename the base_statcast table to whatever argument is passed.
-Ex. -

     rename_base_statcast("new_table");